samkatt/online-pomdp-planning/docs/methods/mcts.rst

 Short description
 =================

-A simulation starts by sampling a state from the belief, and consists of 4
+First a root node is created, then the algorithm proceeds with simulations.
+A simulation starts by sampling a state from the belief, and consists of 4 steps:
-steps:

 #.
 Select a leaf node by traversing through the tree
 #.
 Expand the chosen leaf node